classtranscribe/Deployment/README.md

 Creating taskengine ... done
 ````

+RabbitMQ (rabbitmq) is a third-party message queue service used to schedule backend tasks
+The noderpcserver and pythonrpcserver are used with the message queue to receive jobs
+The '''traefik''' container is a reverse proxy.
+All web requests are initially handled by traefik and, based on the URL, passed to the appropriate container for procesing
+'''db''' is the SQL postgres database.
+'''pgadmin''' is a web-based admin console for the database.
+'''portainer''' is a web-based tool to manage and monitor docker containers.

+The the three containers that include ClassTranscribe code are
+frontend
+api
+taskengine

 3. Open the web app at [localhost](https://localhost) and accept the insecure self-generated https certificate
 The web server will initially report a bad gateway while the container finishes building the ClassTranscribe container.

-To view the build of the ClassTranscribe container use
+To view the build status of the ClassTranscribe container use
 ```sh
 docker-compose logs -f --tail="100" frontend
 ```